kyl3ru1z/TomatoSentiment/README.md

 - in the GUI enter the max of pages plus one. (non-inclusive)

 # What I Learned
-- polarity and subjectivity in sentiment analysis
+- polarity and objectivity in sentiment analysis
 - extracting information from multiple pages
 - exporting information into a csv file
 - implementing multithreading